 If the premiums are too expensive, an alternative might be a Medicare Advantage plan

 California Medigap Enrollment Period

-If you buy Medigap coverage during your Open Enrollment Period, or when you have guaranteed issue rights, the insurance company must issue you a policy and cannot charge you more money based on your health.
+If you buy Medigap coverage during your Open Enrollment Period, or when you have Guaranteed Issue (GI) rights, the insurance company must issue you a policy and cannot charge you more money based on your health.

 California Medigap Birthday Rule